What is the Fastest Way to Heal Swollen Gums? (10 Emergency Remedies That Work!)

 5. Topical Anesthetic Gels: Apply with cotton-tipped applicator for targeted pain relief

-⚠️ Posterior Swelling Red Flags: Swelling that extends to the throat or floor of the mouthdifficulty opening your mouth more than 2 fingers width, or swallowing difficulties require immediate dental evaluation due to potential airway concerns.
+⚠️ Swelling that extends to the throat or floor of the mouthdifficulty opening your mouth more than 2 fingers width, or swallowing difficulties require immediate dental evaluation due to potential airway concerns.

 Why Is My Gum Swollen Around One Tooth?

-Painful, Swollen Gums vs. Normal Inflammation: When to Worry
+Swollen Gums with Long-Lasting Pain vs. Normal Swelling: When to Seek Help

 Characteristics of Normal, Manageable Inflammation: